 Despite advances in browser tooling, automated evaluation, lab tools, guidance, and runtimes, modern teams struggle to deliver even decent performance with today's popular frameworks.
 This is not a technical problem per se.
 It's a management issue, and one that teams can conquer with the right frame of mind and support.

 The idea of the browser pre-caching heavily used JS libraries is an attractive nuisance: looks good, probably won't work.
-Is there a workable version this idea?
+Is there a workable version of this idea?
 What would the constraints on it be?
 Could it ever be effective and fair?
 Down the rabbit hole we go.

 Is there a generic, unform way to think about web performance?
 What is web performance?
 What's it for?
 A humble attempt to answer those very deep questions. [republished]